Nandhiny-Duraikannu/SRID-Online-Mentorship/README.md

 ## Style Guide
 please check this link: https://stu1130.github.io/SRID-Online-Mentorship/html/style-guide.html
 ## Limitation
 - The app didn't use real backend.
 So the data inside the app is hardcoded.
-For example, add grade would only allow you add 35
+For example, the button "add grade" would only allow you add 35.
-- We didn't integrate our meeting system with 3nd party software like google hangout
+- We didn't integrate our meeting system with 3nd party software like google hangout.
--
+- we didn't have pagination for any list
+- We don't validate the data format.
+For example, the meeting date could be the day before today.